|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 In a morally responsible society, the right to sexual freedom can never include the right to inflict harm or degradation on another human being.

-This letter will be sent to Minister of Foreign Affairs of Ethiopia the December 16, 2013.
+This letter will be sent to the Embassy of Ethiopia in Berlin the March 17, 2014.

 You can add your signature to letter through this petition.